-We agreed to make success payments in cash pursuant to our license agreement with the President and Fellows of Harvard College (Harvard) and contingent consideration and success payments, payable in cash or stock at our discretion, pursuant to the terms and conditions of our acquisition agreement with Cobalt Biomedicine, Inc. (Cobalt).
+We agreed to make success payments, payable in cash, pursuant to our license agreement with the President and Fellows of Harvard College (Harvard) and contingent consideration and success payments, payable in cash or stock at our discretion, pursuant to the terms and conditions of our acquisition agreement with Cobalt Biomedicine, Inc. (Cobalt).
 The success payments to Harvard (Harvard Success Payments) are based on increases in the fair value of our common stock.
 The potential Harvard Success Payments are based on multiples of increased value ranging from 5x to 40x based on a comparison of the per share fair value of our common stock relative to the original \$4.00 issuance price at pre-determined valuation measurement dates.
-The amount of the Harvard Success Payments does not exceed an aggregate of \$175.0 million which would only occur upon a 40x increase in value.
+The amount of the Harvard Success Payments will not exceed an aggregate of \$175.0 million, which would only occur upon a 40x increase in value.
 The Harvard Success Payments can be achieved over a maximum of 12 years from the effective date of the agreement.
-The valuation measurement dates for the Harvard Success Payments are triggered by events which include: the one-year anniversary of an IPO, and periodically thereafter, a merger, an asset sale, the sale of the majority of the shares held by our Series A convertible preferred stockholders, and the last day of the term of the success payments.
+The valuation measurement dates for the Harvard Success Payments are triggered by events which include: the one-year anniversary of our IPO, and periodically thereafter, and the date of the consummation of a merger, an asset sale, or the sale of the majority of the shares held by our Series A convertible preferred stockholders, and the last day of the term of the success payments.
 If a higher success payment tier is met at the same time a lower tier is first met, both tiers will be owed.
-Any previous success payments in connection with the same threshold.
+Any previous success payments made to Harvard are credited against the success payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.

-The contingent consideration related to the Cobalt acquisition (Cobalt Contingent Consideration) is up to an aggregate of \$500.0 million upon the achievement of certain pre-defined development milestones.
-The success payment to Cobalt (Cobalt Success Payment) of \$500.0 million is payable if, at pre-determined valuation measurement dates, which are an IPO and periodically thereafter, our market capitalization equals or exceeds \$8.1 billion, and we have a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
-In addition to an IPO, a valuation measurement date is triggered upon a change of control when at least one of our programs based on the fusogen technology is the subject of an active research program.
-If there is a change of control and market capitalization falls below \$8.1 billion the amount of the potential Cobalt Success Payment will decrease and the amount of potential Cobalt Contingent Consideration will increase.
-The term of the Cobalt Success Payment is 20 years from the date of acquisition.
-See Note 3, Acquisitions, to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for details on the different Company valuation thresholds and impact to the value of the potential Cobalt Success Payment and potential Cobalt Contingent Consideration if there is a change of control.
+In connection with the Cobalt acquisition, we have an obligation to pay contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million to certain former Cobalt stockholders upon our achievement of certain pre-defined development milestones.
+Additionally, we are obligated to pay a success payment to certain Cobalt shareholders (Cobalt Success Payment) of \$500.0 million if, at pre-determined valuation measurement dates, including our IPO and periodically thereafter, our market capitalization equals or exceeds \$8.1 billion, and we are advancing a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
+In addition to our IPO, a valuation measurement date would be triggered upon a change of control if at least one of our programs based on the fusogen technology is the subject of an active research program at the time of such change of control.
+If there is a change of control and our market capitalization is below \$8.1 billion as of the date of the change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+The term of the Cobalt Success Payment is 20 years from the date of the Cobalt acquisition.
+See Note 3, Acquisitions, to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for details on the different company valuation thresholds and the impact on the value of the potential Cobalt Success Payment and potential Cobalt Contingent Consideration following a change of control.